 - Ax-Crazy: An interestingly downplayed case.
 It's revealed in the Age of Rebellion comic that Tarkin, deep down, is a complete psycho who vividly fantasizes about tearing his "incompetent" subordinates apart with his bare hands.
 And given his past, he'd be more than capable of doing so despite his age.
 He'd even get away with it too, thanks to his rank.
 However, he's professional enough to restrain himself.
 So basically, Pragmatic Villainy.

 - Badass Normal: The Clone Wars and Tarkin establish him as a very capable warrior and survivalist even without any Force powers.
 He spent years learning survival skills under his granduncle Jova in the Carrion Plateau and fought on the frontlines (both in space and on the ground) during the Clone Wars.
 And this is without mentioning the fact that he can boss Darth Vader around without getting his head lopped off.

 - Bad Boss: Tarkin is willing to throw away thousands of Imperial lives if only to ensure that a handful of Rebels die.
 He uses the Death Star to destroy the Scarif facility, after the Rebels on the surface have been all but wiped out and the only people down there are thousands of Imperial personnel.

-- Big Bad: He's the main antagonist in all installments taking place chronologically between Revenge of the Sith and A New Hope:
+- Big Bad: He's the main antagonist in the chronological timespan between Revenge of the Sith and A New Hope: